akosela/go-cs/README.md

              download mode.

      -q      Quiet mode.
-Supresses verbose standard output from remote servers.
+Supresses verbose standard output from remote machines.
 This mode reports success or failure only.

      -r      Recursively copy entire directories.
 It follows symbolic links encountered in the tree traversal.